An overview of the regulation of virtual assets in Seychelles

 - The VASP must have policies and procedures satisfactory to the Authority to avoid, mitigate, and deal with conflicts of interest.

-- The licensee shall cause to be prepared annual audited financial statements as required by the Bill.
+- The licensee shall cause to be prepared annual audited financial statements as required by the Seychelles VASP Act.

 Any legal person conducting virtual asset services shall be considered as a virtual asset service provider, including an overseas company or an international business company incorporated or continued or converted under the International Business Companies Act 2016.